Severe Weather Updates & Resources

 - If the downed tree presents an immediate, life-threatening hazard call 911.

-- To report downed trees on City-maintained streets, residents should contact the Durham Emergency Communications Center non-emergency line at 919-560-4600.
+- To report downed trees on City-maintained streets, residents should contact the Durham Emergency Communications Center non-emergency line at 919-560-4600 or contact Durham One Call during regular business hours.

 - Residents and property owners are responsible for downed tree removal on private property, driveways, apartment access roads, parking lots, and sidewalks.